Riverhead, Kent: Today

 Every year there is the Village Fete and Carnival on the little common, surrounded by residential roads in the west of the village, held by the 3rd Sevenoaks scout group.

 There is one pub in Riverhead, The Bullfinch (McMullen & Sons).
 The village has a butchers on The Square, Batchelors, a small, family-run business, providing its own spicy sausage from a South African recipe called 'Boerewors'.

-Shops on the White Hart Parade and London Road include a couple of boutiques, a small art gallery, restaurants (such as a Malaysian restaurant, called Longhouse), a dry cleaners, barber, and hairdressers.
+Shops on the White Hart Parade and London Road include a couple of boutiques, a small art gallery, restaurants, a dry cleaners, barber, and hairdressers.
 The parade gets its name from a pub that was once there.
 The village Library offers telecottage services and is open on specific week days.
 On London Road, along with a coffee shop and boutique, there is also a power-tools, car and machinery hiring shop.

 In the north of the village is Tesco and a range of other shops such as Bathstore, a tile store and Majestic Wine.
 There is also an Aston Martin dealership.
 The Barratt Lakeside Place estate, built on the former Marley Tiles site in the mid-1990s, sits pleasantly on the banks of Chipstead Lake.

 Digital television has been available for aerials pointing east in Riverhead since 2006 from the Blue Bell Hill Transmitter for Kent & Sussex TV transmissions, which is also now broadcasting in HD.